-The ‘quantity’ settings are probably the most significant — if you sell physical products it makes sense to enter how many are currently available and, using the ‘continue selling when out of stock’ box, instruct Shopify what to do when you run out of goods.
+Of the above, the ‘quantity’ settings are probably the most significant — if you sell physical products it makes sense to enter how many are currently available and, using the ‘continue selling when out of stock’ box, instruct Shopify what to do when you run out of goods.

-If it doesn’t take you long to make or source your products, it’s usually best to tick the ‘continue selling’ option — but if it’s going to take a while for you to get more stock, it’s better to leave it unticked (doing so will display a ‘sold out’ notice beside your products until you’ve let Shopify know that the item is back in stock).
+If it doesn’t take you very long to make or source your products, it’s usually best to tick the ‘continue selling’ option — but if it’s going to take a while for you to get more stock, it’s better to leave it unticked (doing so will display a ‘sold out’ notice beside your products until you’ve let Shopify know that the item is back in stock).

 If you’re selling physical products, you can use the shipping section to enter weight and customs information.